What is Search Engine Optimization? Optimize Your Domain Now! Search Engine Optimization (SEO) & Search Engine Marketing (SEM)

 Question: How is front-end content optimized for search engines? –Amy, San Jose, CA

-Answer: Front-end content optimization relies on a mixture of signals, or indicators which tell a search engine your content is relevant to the search in question.
+Answer: Front-end content optimization relies on a mixture of signals or indicators which tell a search engine your content has an important relevant role in answering the search in question.
 Some of these include:

 Keywords and search strings, which are the active search queries.
-Every time you type a search into Google, Bing and so on, you are using keywords and search strings which affect your results’ appearance in Google.
+Every time you type a search into Google, Bing, and so on, you are using keywords and search strings that affect your results’ appearance in Google.
 Different arrangements of keywords into a search string yield different results because of how the algorithms assign value and weight to various words.

-Anchor text: Proper anchor texts, or the words used to "anchor" a link, are the basis upon which to build links which work with the content and the user’s needs, and help build relevance.
+Anchor text: Proper anchor texts, or the words used to "anchor" a link, are the basis upon which to build links that work with the content and the user’s needs and help build relevance.
 However, a bad link building scheme can be worse than no links at all.
-A single broken link or link with poor anchor text probably won’t impact you much because websites go dormant without warning, cease to exist, change their addresses and don’t put up proper redirects and so on, and Google webmasters and engineers understand this.
-But multiple broken links can hurt your site, because if a search engine lands on bad, incorrect or unusable pages enough times, it will take these repeated failures as an indicator that you’re not keeping tabs on the information you’re delivering to your visitors.
+A single broken link or link with poor anchor text probably won’t impact you much because websites go dormant without warning, cease to exist, change their addresses and don’t put up proper redirects, and so on, and Google webmasters and engineers understand this.
+But multiple broken links can hurt your site because if a search engine lands on bad, incorrect, or unusable pages enough times, it will take these repeated failures as an indicator that you’re not keeping tabs on the information you’re delivering to your visitors.

 These are just a few examples, and the thought processes and actual mechanics of making them work as part of a cohesive search engine marketing scheme are beyond the scope of this SEO guide.
 However, it gives you the general idea of how these items function and why they matter.